Chai80/sast-benchmark-pipeline/normalized-schema.md

 }
 ```

-This is **pure duplication** of top-level fields, useful only if you want each finding to stand alone as a “row”.

-**In schema v1.2:**
+This duplicates top-level fields.
+In schema v1.2:

 - Consumers should treat `finding.metadata` as **optional**.
-- Producers may keep it for convenience, but it is not required for correct parsing.
+- Producers may keep it for convenience, but it is not required.

 ---